mistyk/inavradar-ESP32/README.md

 Dump your backup back into the cli.

-Activate MSP on the corrosponding UART, the speed is 57600.
+Activate MSP on the corresponding UART, the speed is 57600.

 OSD and HUD settings:
 ```